Happy multiethnic family of four standing outside red brick home.

 There are three main types of government-insured loans:

-FHA loans offer the opportunity to qualify with a lower credit score.
-Some lenders allow applicants to have a credit score as low as 500.
-However this will come with a higher down payment (typically 10%).
-Most lenders require a credit score of 580 or higher.
-The higher the credit score the better the terms of the loan.
+An FHA loan offers the opportunity to qualify with a lower credit score.
+Most lenders require a credit score of 580 or higher, but some lenders allow applicants to have a credit score as low as 500 with a higher down payment (usually 10%).
 With FHA loans, you’ll be required to pay MIP.

-USDA loans are used by those looking to purchase a house in a designated rural area and don’t require a down payment.
-USDA loans come with unique stipulations such as the location of the home being purchased and limits on household incomes in relation to that area.
+A USDA loan doesn’t require a down payment and is used by those looking to purchase a house in a designated rural area.
+These loans come with unique stipulations, such as the location of the home being purchased and limits on household incomes (in the area) to qualify.

-VA loans are only available to active service members of the United States military along with veterans and eligible surviving spouses.
-VA loans are unique as they do not require a down payment on the home and there is no minimum credit score required by the VA.
-However, lenders may have their own qualifying credit score in place – usually 580.
+A VA loan is available only to active service members of the United States military, along with veterans and eligible surviving spouses.
+VA loans are unique, as they do not require a down payment on the home and there is no minimum credit score required by the VA.
+However, lenders may have their own qualifying credit score in place – usually at least 580.
+In addition, like all loans, the higher your score, the better the interest rate on your loan.

-Government-insured loans are best for those who fit the unique qualifications that come with these loan types.
-For USDA loans, the ideal borrower would be a home buyer looking for a house in a rural area.
-VA loans would be best for veterans, surviving spouses and active service members.
-Lastly, FHA loans will be ideal for those looking to purchase a home but do not have “spectacular” credit.
+A government-insured loan is best for those who fit the unique qualifications that come with this type of loan.
+For a USDA loan, the ideal borrower would be a home buyer looking for a house in a rural area.
+A VA loan would be best for veterans, surviving spouses and active service members.
+Lastly, an FHA loan would be ideal for those looking to purchase a home but do not have excellent credit.

 So, what’s the best loan to buy a home?
-Ultimately, that solely depends on your unique needs and situation.
-It’s important to research each loan type and see which one fits your financial situation, the type of home you want and your individual goals.
+Ultimately, this depends solely on your unique needs and situation.
+Wondering where to start?
+Go comparison shopping to find a home loan option that is the best fit for your finances, the type of home you want and your individual goals.